wdi-sg/project-2/README.md

 ## Workflow

-Did you write user stories, draw wireframes, use task tracking, produce ERDs?
-Did you use source control, with regular commits?
-Include links to them here.

 **Wireframes**

 Based on a one-week project timeline, I devised at the start the following wireframes as a visual reference to the scope of the project.